Exploring the Deep South of Thailand

 Heavy rain in the afternoon prevented me from further exploration.
 I was planning to visit at least one of the villages that were established to house the veteran fighters of the Malayan Communist Party.
 That will have to wait until my next trip.
 I can’t wait.

 Betong – Hat Yai

-I had been planning to go back to Pattani to do some further exploration but I found out that there is another tunnel system close to the Thai – Malaysian Border.
-This complex is called Khao Nam Khang Tunnel and it is located in the Khao Nam Khang National Park.
+I had been planning to go back to Pattani to do some further exploration, but I found out that there is another tunnel system close to the Thai – Malaysian Border.
+This complex is called Khao Nam Khang Tunnel, in the Khao Nam Khang National Park.
 I prepared myself for a long drive.
 It was a beautiful day and there was little traffic on the road.
 I followed the road back to Yala but took the turnoff to Yaha district and onwards to Khao Nam Khang National Park.
-I passed a beautiful cave with Buddha statues.
+Along the way, I passed a beautiful cave with Buddha statues.

-At around 1400 I arrived at the Khao Nam Khang National Park.
+At around 1400, I arrived at the Khao Nam Khang National Park.
 It was easy to find the tunnels.
 I paid my entrance fee and entered the complex.
-There were only a few other local tourists and it was really a delight to be there.
+There were only a few other local tourists, and it was a delight to be there.
 It is not unlike Piyamit Tunnels but a bit less polished, I would say.
-I made a short video which is also a bit similar to the Piyamit one.
+I made a short video that is also a bit similar to the Piyamit one.

 Friday, Day 8, May 11, 2018

 Hat Yai – Songkhla